Spectral Entropy Collapse as a Phase Transition in Delayed Generalisation: An Interventional and Predictive Framework for Grokkin: Introduction

-\paragraph{Summary of contributions.} \begin{enumerate} \item We propose a \textbf{two-phase descriptive framing} of grokking --- norm expansion followed by entropy collapse --- and show that norm growth alone does not trigger generalisation (Section~\ref{sec:theory}). \item We define the normalised spectral entropy $\Hnorm(t) \in [0,1]$ and identify an empirically stable threshold $\Hstar \approx 0.61$ below which grokking follows in all tested runs (Section~\ref{sec:experiments}). \item We provide causal evidence via a representation-mixing intervention, with a norm-matched control ruling out parameter norm as the primary driver (Section~\ref{sec:causal}). \item We fit a power-law forecasting formula and demonstrate its prediction accuracy (Section~\ref{sec:predictive}). \item We verify the pattern across modular arithmetic ($\mathbb{Z}/p\mathbb{Z}$, abelian) and S5 permutation composition (non-abelian, $\Hstar=0.655$) (Section~\ref{sec:universality}). \item Crucially, we show that entropy collapse \emph{also} occurs in MLP architectures without triggering grokking, demonstrating that entropy collapse is necessary but not sufficient and that architectural inductive biases are essential (Section~\ref{sec:necessary}). \end{enumerate}
+\paragraph{Summary of contributions.} \begin{enumerate} \item We propose a two-phase mechanistic framing of grokking --- norm expansion followed by entropy collapse --- and show that both phases are necessary: norm growth alone does not trigger generalisation (Section~\ref{sec:theory}). \item We define the normalised spectral entropy $\Htilde(t) \in [0,1]$ and identify an empirically stable critical threshold $\Hstar \approx 0.61$ below which grokking invariably follows, presenting this as an \emph{Empirical Finding} rather than a theorem to reflect the experimental basis of the result (Section~\ref{sec:main}). \item We show that $\Htilde$ collapses below $\Hstar$ before test accuracy rises in $100\%$ of $10$ seeds, with a mean lead time of $1{,}020$ steps (Section~\ref{sec:main}). \item We provide interventional evidence via a representation-mixing probe, with an extended norm-matched control ($n=30$) disentangling the roles of parameter norm and representation entropy (Section~\ref{sec:intervention}); we explicitly discuss the scope of this evidence relative to a fully causal claim in Section~\ref{sec:limitations}. \item We derive a power-law forecasting formula and demonstrate practically useful prediction accuracy (Section~\ref{sec:predictive}). \item We verify the mechanism across modular arithmetic ($\mathbb{Z}/p\mathbb{Z}$, abelian) and $S_{5}$ permutation composition (non-abelian, $10/10$ seeds grokked, $\Hstar = 0.655$), showing the mechanism extends across group structures while $\Hstar$ is task-specific (Section~\ref{sec:universality}). \item We show that entropy collapse also occurs in MLP architectures without triggering grokking, and discuss the role of architectural inductive biases as an open question (Section~\ref{sec:architecture}). \end{enumerate}